robbytables/bug-free-invention/unit-3-oop/instructor-resources/13-classes/13-classes-slides.md

 </aside>
 ---

-## Discussion: What About Tea?
+## Discussion: What About Wahtah?

-Let's make a `TeaCup` class.
+Let's make a `WaterGlass` class.

-* What variables would a cup of tea have?
+* What variables would a glass of water have?
 * What methods?

 <aside class="notes">

 **Teaching Tips:**

-- Have the students discuss suggestions for properties for a `Tea` class.
+- Have the students discuss suggestions for properties for a `WaterGlass` class.
 - The exercise has `capacity`, `amount`, `fill`, `empty`, and `drink`.

 </aside>

 ---

-## A Potential `TeaCup` Class
+## A Potential `WaterGlass` Class

 We could say: